Prescription Medications

 This question is a good one, and deserves some explanation...

-Along with nicotrol inhalers, cutting down for a week on a strict schedule, a smoking cessation class and I found the support from Ex the week prior to my quit.
-I do feel the Welbutrin helped lessen the cravings...
+I used Zyban for this quit.
+Along with cutting down for a week on a strict schedule, a smoking cessation class and the support from the Ex the week prior to my quit.
+I do feel the Zyban helped lessen the cravings.
+After numerous attempt to quit I believe it was a combination of the above that led to a successful quit.
+I celebrated two years this past March.